Controversial Reddit communities: TheRedPill

 Alluding to the symbol of the "red pill" from the film The Matrix, r/TheRedPill is devoted to discussions of male sexual strategy in which participants are ranked as "alpha" or "beta" males.
 The subreddit promotes antifeminism, rape culture, hegemonic masculinity, and traditional gender roles.
 Users discuss diet and physical fitness; share "pick-up" techniques for seducing women; and display varying levels of misogyny, ranging from virulent hatred of women to simple frustration with contemporary male experience.

 In 2018, the Southern Poverty Law Center described r/TheRedPill as one of several male supremacist subreddits featuring xenophobic discourse.
 One critic compared the ideology expressed in r/TheRedPill to alt-right philosophy, highlighting attacks on feminism and mockery of rape as common threads.
-The New Statesman described it as one of the most misogynistic subreddits on Reddit, intended to radicalize men.
+The New Statesman called it one of Reddit's most misogynistic subreddits, intended to radicalize men.

 In 2017, The Daily Beast revealed that New Hampshire legislator Robert Fisher created r/TheRedPill and had posted demeaning comments about women there.
 Fisher resigned.

 As of 2018, the subreddit is quarantined.

 WhitePeopleTwitter

-r/WhitePeopleTwitter is a controversial Reddit community that has produced controversy from several posts which included satirical or hoax tweets taken from their original context that then went viral on social media.
+r/WhitePeopleTwitter has produced controversy with several posts that included satirical or hoax tweets taken from their original context that then went viral on social media.
 One such tweet joked that Twitter CEO Elon Musk was introducing a "special verification for users of the Jewish faith".
 Another purported to be written by conservative commentator Matt Walsh and claimed he engaged in sexual assault multiple times.
 A third feigned support for then-recently arrested social media personality Andrew Tate.
 Like its sister subreddit, r/BlackPeopleTwitter, it mainly sources their posts from a specific racial group, which unlike its sister subreddit, r/BlackPeopleTwitter, involves specifically white people's posts.

 Temporary ban

 On February 3, 2025, r/WhitePeopleTwitter was temporarily banned for 72 hours by site administrators.
-A Reddit spokesperson stated that the ban was due to "a prevalence of violent content", adding that "Inciting and glorifying violence or doxing are against Reddit's platform-wide Rules."
+A Reddit spokesperson said the ban was due to "a prevalence of violent content", adding, "Inciting and glorifying violence or doxing are against Reddit's platform-wide Rules."

 The ban came about after an X user, @RedditLies, posted a screenshot of comments on the subreddit about the Department of Government Efficiency (DOGE) and its leader at the time, Elon Musk.
 The screenshot included comments such as "time to hunt", "this Nazi stooge needs to be shot", and threats to drag the employees' bodies.
-Musk noticed the X post of the various comments and quoted it, stating, "They have broken the law".
+Musk noticed the X post of the various comments and quoted it, writing, "They have broken the law".